Saatchi Art Review: What It Is And How It Works For Artists

 • Visit SaatchiArt.com

-• Click Register on the top right corner of the webpage
+• Click Register in the top right corner of the webpage

-• Provide your details (name, email address) and create a password
+• Provide a valid contact information (name, email address) and create a password

-• Wait for the confirmation link in your email (once it arrives, click on it to confirm)
+• Receive the confirmation link in your email (once it arrives, click on it to confirm)

 As I mentioned earlier in this Saatchi Art review, the site requires a verification of your ID.